You're not losing yourself. You're in a transition — and it can be understood.

 - 8Stay well

-Joy Victoria is a mental health practitioner who has worked in Talking Therapies in England for several years as a Psychological Wellbeing Practitioner.
-Coping with Joy is her independent company — and Calm Through the Change is the workbook she wished she could hand to every woman who told her, "I just don't feel like myself any more."
+Joy Victoria is a mental health practitioner specialising in stress and overwhelm, who has worked in Talking Therapies in England for several years as a Psychological Wellbeing Practitioner.
+Coping with Joy is her independent company — and Calm Through the Change is the first programme in the series, meeting overwhelm in the menopause years.

 New guides and programmes, occasionally